 David specialises in criminal advocacy, both defending and prosecuting.

 Although he is usually instructed by solicitors, he has been appointed directly by the Crown Court to cross-examine complainants and witnesses on behalf of unrepresented defendants in serious and sensitive cases.

 His scientific training and expertise have proved invaluable in handling expert and scientific evidence.
-He also has the training and experience to deal with children and young people, vulnerable clients and witnesses, including those with mental health issues, and various psychiatric defences.
+He also has the training and experience to deal with children and young people, vulnerable clients and witnesses (including those with mental health issues) and the various psychiatric defences.

 David has comprehensive experience of prosecuting and defending in cases dealing with organised crime, criminal networks and conspiracies.
 He has been instructed in numerous cases concerning allegations of violent crime, such as serious assaults, aggravated burglary and robbery, which have involved all manner of weapons and defences.

 David has prosecuted and defended in a myriad of rape and child sexual abuse cases, including historic allegations and human trafficking cases.